John Cassavetes: Filmmaking style

+Cassavetes also rejected the dominance of the director's singular vision, instead believing each character must be the actor's "individual creation" and refusing to explain the characters to his actors in any significant detail.
+He claimed that "stylistic unity drains the humanity out of a text [...]
+The stories of many different and potentially inarticulate people are more interesting than a contrived narrative that exists only in one articulate man's imagination."
 The manner in which Cassavetes employed improvisation is frequently misunderstood: with the exception of the original version of Shadows, his films were tightly scripted.
 However, he allowed actors to interpret characters in their own way, and often rewrote scripts based on the results of rehearsals and performances.
 He explained that "I believe in improvising on the basis of the written word and not on undisciplined creativity."